dlt-hub/dlt/docs/website/docs/getting-started/build-a-data-pipeline.md

 the data from a list of objects into the table named "countries".
 The `info` variable stores information about the loaded data, such as package IDs and job metadata.

-The data you can pass to it should be iterable: Lists of rows, generators, or `dlt` sources will do just fine.
+The data you can pass to it should be iterable: lists of rows, generators, or `dlt` sources will do just fine.

-If you want to configure how the data is loaded, you can choose between `write_disposition`s such as `replace`, `append` and `merge`in the pipeline function.
+If you want to configure how the data is loaded, you can choose between `write_disposition`s such as `replace`, `append` and `merge` in the pipeline function.

-Here is an example where we load some data to duckdb by `upserting`or `merging` on the id column found in the data:
+Here is an example where we load some data to duckdb by `upserting` or `merging` on the id column found in the data.
 In this example, we also run a dbt package and then load the outcomes of the load jobs into their respective tables.
 This will enable us to log when schema changes occurred and match them to the loaded data for lineage, granting us both column and row level lineage.
 We also alert the schema change to a Slack channel where hopefully the producer and consumer are subscribed.